XiaoxiZheng/editedProject/README.md

 ####•	Added a menu class for user navigation purposes.

-  o	Output relevant information about the data visualized to users, and revealed algorithm and symbolic meanings behind visualization.
+  o	Output relevant information about the data visualized to users, and revealed algorithm and symbolic meanings behind visualization. o There's probably something I can do without hard coding all of the positions in the menu Class....

 ####•	Added a tint to the overall visualization.